 Agonda, Goa, India

 My 300-hour advanced yoga teacher training course brought me to Goa in India.
-The course was run by Sampoorna Yoga who are based in Agonda.
+The course was run by Sampoorna – Yoga Teacher Training School in India who are based in Agonda.
 Agonda is a large village in South Goa.

 I had completed my 200-hour yoga teacher training course 2 years previously in Rishikesh in the north of India near the Himalayas.
 That was my first time to India and I had such a positive experience that I was keen to return to India for my next teacher training.
 I would have happily gone back to Rishikesh but I was interested to see more of India so decided to experience the south instead for this trip.